TimeSnake/plugin-root-project/README.md

 ## License

 - The source is licensed under the GNU GPLv2 license that can be found in the [LICENSE](LICENSE) file.

-[Setup]: SETUP.md
+[Setup.md]: SETUP.md